ADD CONDITION

 Drug Overview

-You may find that this medication is designed to temporarily relieve coughs caused by colds, as well as soothe occasional minor irritation, pain, sore mouth, and sore throat.
-It can be particularly helpful when you're feeling under the weather and need some comfort from these symptoms.
+You may find that this medication is designed to temporarily relieve coughs caused by colds, as well as to ease occasional minor irritation, pain, sore mouth, and sore throat.
+It can be a helpful option when you're dealing with these common discomforts, providing you with some relief as your body heals.

 Uses